jakir-ruet/helm-learning/README.md

 Tools: Helm Secrets, SOPS, Sealed Secrets, or using Kubernetes Secret resources.
 - Use Cases:
   - Encrypting sensitive values in `values.yaml`.
-  - Storing secrets in a secure backend like AWS KMS, HashiCorp Vault, or Azure Key Vault.
+  - Storing secrets in a secure backend like AWS KMS, HashiCorp Vault, or aws Key Vault.
 Example with Helm Secrets:
 ```bash
 # Encrypt a values file